-The second of two parks built in the Disneyland Resort, the theme of the park is dedicated to California.
-For fun things to do in Anaheim, going to the Disney California Adventure Park ranks at the top of the list.
+The second of two parks built in the Disneyland Resort, the park’s theme is dedicated to California.
+Going to Disney California Adventure Park ranks at the top of the list for fun things to do in Anaheim.

-With features like Cars Land and Pixar Pier, the kids are sure to love this theme park.
+With features like Cars Land and Pixar Pier, the kids will love this theme park.
 They’ll be able to ride in their favorite characters from the movie “Cars” and watch live shows.
 In Pixar Pier, the whole family can enjoy a ride with the Incredibles to chase after Jack-Jack while he wreaks havoc everywhere.